benzuzu/hci-group-26/README.md

 Technical details for the interactive systems are available on the [HCI course website](https://cpsc484-584-hci.gitlab.io/s23/display_tutorial).

+## How to Run

+No extra dependency installation is needed!
+Just simply open the index.html file in your browser and play.

 ## Problem Space and Solutions

 At Yale, classes are usually around 15 minutes apart from each other.
 During these times, often referred to as “passing periods”, students often feel bored in lecture halls or seminar rooms waiting for class to begin.
 There's usually an awkward amount of downtime that feels as if it goes to waste, but not enough to do work or other important activities.
 This can cause boredom, or worse, sleepiness, before a lecture, and will significantly degrade the quality of learning for students once we aggregate this impact over multiple lectures in a single day.
 Students need to be in the right mindset going into 50-75 minute lectures, and current pre-class activities don’t seem to be achieving this.